tarsmachine/tarsmachine.github.io/index.md

 **Why:**

-> Knowledge searching on web become unstructured and mixed with ads and content spams
+> Knowledge searching on internet become unstructured and mixed with ads and content spams

 **Plan:**